 What’s more, having a negative bio will be a turn-off for most people.
 Knowing how to write a good dating profile can really boost your chances of finding something meaningful on apps like Tinder.

-When you’re writing your Tinder bio, be sure to include some of the things you’re interested in, whether that be reading, playing an instrument, volunteering – whatever you do that you feel makes you more interesting.
+When you’re writing your Tinder bio, be sure to include some of the things you’re interested in, whether that be reading, playing an instrument, or volunteering – whatever you do that you feel makes you more interesting.
 Doing that will give your matches something to open the conversation with, and if you two have a common interest, something to talk about.

 If you’re using Hinge, be sure to have unique, interesting profile prompts.
 Prompts are a great way to showcase your unique traits and get comments.